-NOTE: If your Excel file contains column names in the first row then check mark the First Row has Column Names option.
+NOTE: If your Excel file contains column names in the first row, checkmark the First Row has Column Names option.

-From the above screenshot you can observe that, Country Key is unchecked because we have nothing to do with key columns.
-We only require Country name to use as lookup column and Country code column as additional output column.
+From the above screenshot, you can see that the Country Key unchecked because we have nothing to do with key columns.
+We only require the Country name to use as lookup column and Country code column as additional output column.

 Drag the blue arrow from Excel Source to Cache Transformation to perform the transformation on the source data.

-STEP 4: Double click on the Cache Transformation to configure it.
+STEP 4: Double click on the SSIS Cache Transformation to configure it.

-We havent created the Cache Connection Manager in this project before, Click on new button to configure it.
+We haven’t created the SSIS Cache Connection Manager in this project before, Click on the new button to configure it.

-STEP 5: On the General tab of the editor,
+STEP 5: On the General tab of the SSIS Cache Transformation Editor,

-- Description: if you want, Provide the description for the Cache Connection manager but for now we are leaving default here.
+- Description: Provide a valid description for the Cache Connection Manager.
+But for now, we are leaving default here.

-From the above screenshot you can observe that, We used file cache option and then we selected the lookup.caw file located in my local drive.
+From the above SSIS cache transformation screenshot, you can observe that We used the file cache option.
+Next, we selected lookup.caw file located in my local drive.

-STEP 6: Columns tab will show the list of available columns coming from the source data and their data types, length, precision scale etc. Apart from these option there is one important property called Index Position.
+STEP 6: Columns tab will show the list of available columns coming from the source data and their data types, length, precision scale, etc. Apart from these options, there is one important property called Index Position.

-- Set Index Position to 0 for all the columns that are not used for the lookup.
-For this example, We don’t want to perform lookup operation on Country Code Column so set the index position for this column to 0.
+- Set Index Position to 0 for the columns not used for the lookup.
+For this example, We don’t want to perform lookup operation on the Country Code Column.
+So set the index position for this column to 0.

-- Set Index Position to 1 for the columns that are used for the lookup.
-For this example, We want to perform lookup operations on Country Name Column so set the index position for this column to 1.
+- Set Index Position to 1 for the columns used for the lookup.
+For this example, We want to perform lookup operations on the Country Name Column.
+So set the index position for this column to 1.

-Click ok to finish configuring the Cache Connection Manager.
+Click ok to finish configuring the SSIS Cache Connection Manager.

-STEP 7: Click on columns tab to verify that all the columns are mapped exactly or not.
-If not, please map Input Columns with the appropriate Destination Column otherwise, you will end up with wrong data.
+STEP 7: Click on the SSIS cache transformation columns tab to verify that all the columns mapped exactly or not.
+If not, please map Input Columns with the appropriate Destination Column.
+Otherwise, you will end up with the wrong data.

-Click ok and run the Cache Transformation in ssis package to create cache file in local drive
+Click ok and run the SSIS Cache Transformation package to create cache file in local drive